mdn/content/files/en-us/web/http/headers/cache-control/index.md

 If you want a client to always get the latest content, and/or if your server supports conditional requests, `no-cache` is the directive to use.

-Note that, it's such a common mistake to consider `no-cache` as "don't cache". `no-cache` allows storing but validating before reusing.
-If your "dont' cache" means "don't store", `no-store` is the directive to use.
+Note that a common mistake is to consider `no-cache` to mean "don't cache".
+However, `no-cache` actually allows storing but validating before reusing.
+If the sense of "don't cache" that you want is actually "don't store", then `no-store` is the directive to use.

 #### `must-revalidate`